Google launches new phones, wireless earbuds, laptops and smart speakers

 An early review from respected smartphone camera analysts DxOMark would support these claims with their score of 98, higher than any other smartphone released thus far.

-The phones are also water-resistant, feature super-fast charging and come with unlimited online photo storage.
+The phones are also water-resistant and comes with unlimited online photo storage and features super-fast charging.

-The traditional 3.5mm headphone jack is gone, following Apple’s lead after that company removed it from the iPhone 7 last year.
-Wired headsets can still be connected using an adaptor and a USB-C charging port.
+The headphone jack is absent, following Apple’s lead which took it out of the iPhone 7 last year.
+But wired headsets can be connected using an adaptor and a USB-C charging port.

 Prices for Pixel 2 start at £629.